The recent fight put on by Barstool Sports and Rough ’N Rowdy featuring Jose Canseco is now under investigation.

 This fight is raising questions for plenty of reasons.

 Portnoy addressed the fact online that he thought Canseco lost the fight on purpose.
 He did so while owning the company that held the event and the online sportsbook that accepted wagers for it.

 The fight is currently being investigated in WV because it was held in the state and sanctioned by the state’s athletic commission.

 The only bets that were knowingly taken on this market were through Barstool Sportsbook in Michigan.
 The operator’s Pennsylvania app didn’t have access.

 It’s unclear right now if the Hollywood Casino or any other land-based sportsbooks took bets on the fight.

-Although most of this main event didn’t go as planned, there was some silver lining.
+Although most of the main event didn’t go as planned, there was somewhat of a silver lining.
 Penn National Gaming decided to donate the original amount wagered on Canseco to Barstool’s charity.

 A PNG spokesperson, Jeff Morris, gave a statement to PlayMichigan.
 He said: